folbricht/routedns/doc/configuration.md

 Example config files: [cache.toml](../cmd/routedns/example-config/cache.toml), [block-split-cache.toml](../cmd/routedns/example-config/block-split-cache.toml), [cache-flush.toml](../cmd/routedns/example-config/cache-flush.toml)

-### Cache Prefetch
+### Prefetch-Cache
 Cache prefetch is a cron like job where a record is retrieved in the background after a hit count on the domain.
 NOTE: `prefetch-cache` should be placed in-front of `cache` but can be placed elsewhere with possible performance and dns packet modification

+- `resolvers` - Array of upstream resolvers, only one is supported.
-`cache-ttl-polling-check-interval` is the polling interval of the *prefetch cron job*.
+- `cache-ttl-polling-check-interval` - is the polling interval of the *prefetch cron job*.
 This value defaults to 120 seconds and is in seconds

-`record-query-hits-min` is the minimum number of hits for a query to be added to the prefetch lists.
-This defaults to 1 which is prefetching everything
+- `record-query-hits-min` - is the minimum number of hits for a query to be added to the prefetch lists.
+This defaults to 1 which is prefetching everything.
+NOTE: To fetch opportunistically use 1 or 0
-NOTE:
-To fetch opportunistically use 1 or 0

-`prefetch-size` is similar to `cache-size` it is the limit for the domains to be prefetched.
+- `prefetch-size` - is similar to `cache-size` it is the limit for the domains to be prefetched.
 This should be 1/4th of the `cache-size` value but can be smaller or bigger with a few performance impacts.
-Default value is 1000
+Default value is 1000.
 NOTE: Cache many not cache new items and may cause cache to fill up if `prefetch-size` is bigger or the same size as `cache-size` causing frequent fetching of domains and cache.

 ```toml
 [groups.cache-prefetch]